 Dimplex has a fireplace, the Dimplex Opti Myst, that uses light projected onto water vapor to produce its flame visuals.
 While this looks decent, it isn’t quite as realistic as it could be.
-For a very realistic experience, something like MagikFlame should be considered.
+For an authentic experience, something like MagikFlame should be considered.

 MagikFlame has some of the most realistic simulated flames on the market.
-They use futuristic holographic flame technology, projected onto a physical log set.
+They use futuristic holographic flame technology projected onto a physical log set.
 It produces 30 different types of ultra-realistic flames that can be controlled remotely.
-Having such a large amount of flames lets you set the mood exactly right for the occasion.
+Having many flames lets you set the mood exactly right for the occasion.

 The built-in heater of a MagikFlame produces 5,200 BTUs of heat.
 This will help keep your home warm and cozy throughout a cold winter.

-To further add to the immersion of one of their electric fireplaces, MagikFlame also produces realistic crackling log sounds.
+To further add to the engagement of one of their electric fireplaces, MagikFlame also produces realistic crackling log sounds.
 This is a feature that many competitors don’t offer.
-By adding the crackling log sounds to the realistic flame visuals, many guests in your house won’t even realize your fireplace is completely electric.
+By adding the crackling log sounds to the realistic flame visuals, many guests in your house won’t even realize your fireplace is entirely electric.

 MagikFlame offers both a payment plan and financing.
 They regularly have specials and promotions.
-If you think MagikFlame might be right for you and you want to see some pics of their different models, please check out the MagikFlame electric fireplace buying guide.
+If you think MagikFlame might be right for you and want to see some images of their different models, please check out the MagikFlame electric fireplace buying guide.

-What Kind of Mantle Styles Do Electric Fireplaces Come In?
+What Kind of Mantel Styles Do Electric Fireplaces Come In?

-You can get electric fireplaces in a wide variety of mantle styles.
-If you look on MagikFlame’s website, you can see all of their different products and the many different styles they have to choose from.
+You can get electric fireplaces in a wide variety of media mantels styles.
+If you look on MagikFlame’s website, you can see all their different products and the many different styles they have to choose from.

 If you have a country-style home and are looking for something more rustic, you can find something with a darker wood with a rich grain and texture.

-For something that is more sleek and modern, look for something with strong lines and shapes, with a minimalist design.
-You want to avoid intricate, ornate detail and instead let the shape of the mantle speak for itself.
+For something more sleek and modern, look for something with strong lines and shapes, with a minimalist design.
+You want to avoid intricate, ornate detail and instead let the shape of the mantel speak for itself.

-If you are interested in a more luxurious and grand look, choose a mantle with a more ornate design.
-Crown molding on your mantle is a great option if you want the fireplace in your home to have a sense of luxury.
+If you are interested in a more luxurious and grand look, choose a mantel with a more ornate design.
+Crown molding on your mantel is a great option if you want the fireplace in your home to have a sense of luxury.

-There are a lot of other mantle styles that you can choose from for electric fireplaces.
-If you are really adventurous, you can even break out the tools and choose to build a custom mantle for yourself.
+There are a lot of other mantel styles that you can choose from for electric fireplaces.
+If you are really adventurous, you can even break out the tools and decide to build a custom mantel for yourself.

-Can You Build A Custom Mantle For An Electric Fireplace?
+Can You Build A Custom Mantel For An Electric Fireplace?

-If you enjoy woodworking and incredibly rewarding DIY projects, you might want to consider building your own custom mantle for your fireplace that runs on electricity.
-Just make sure that you leave the proper space under the mantle for the fireplace insert by checking the dimensions on the manufacturer’s website.
-As long as you have the correct dimensions, you can build your custom mantle and have it ready for the fireplace insert to be installed once it arrives.
+If you enjoy woodworking and incredibly rewarding DIY projects, you might consider building your own custom mantel for your electric fireplace.
+Just make sure that you leave the proper space under the mantel for the fireplace insert by checking the dimensions on the manufacturer’s website.
+As long as you have the correct dimensions, you can build your custom mantel and have it ready for the fireplace insert to be installed once it arrives.

 Just keep in mind that if you go this route, you want to exercise proper safety precautions and use all necessary safety gear like eye protection and protective work gloves.
 This is especially important if you choose to use any power tools during your project.